✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Two stores, one table

-Public subscribers and registered users opt in through different paths.
-SleekView merges them so reporting matches what's actually emailed.
+Public subscribers and registered users opt in through different paths and live in different tables.
+SleekView merges them so reporting matches what is actually emailed.

 Confirmation health

-Sort by joined-date among unconfirmed public subscribers to find the cohort that never clicked the confirm link, then re-send or purge.
+Sort by joined date among unconfirmed public subscribers to find the cohort that never clicked the confirm link, then re-send the confirmation or purge them.

 Inline category exclusions

-Edit which post categories a registered user is opted out of, directly in the row — Subscribe2 stores those in usermeta keys.
+Edit which post categories a registered user is opted out of, directly in the row.
+Subscribe2 stores those as usermeta keys; SleekView pivots them into a column.

 Audience